 Exception Handling in blue prism

-Exception handling is defined by the management of exceptions in unassisted automation.
+Exception handling in blue prism is defined by the management of exceptions in unassisted automation.
 It ensures that problems can be automatically resolved if possible, or easily identifiable and repairable by system administrators or passed for human completion where appropriate.
 If left unhandled, exceptions could drastically impair RPA functionality.
-The success of exception handling depends on how well it is implemented during development.
+The success of exception handling in blue prim depends on how well it is implemented during development.

 Exception handling is a critical part of any Blue Prism solution and should be designed with the same level of care afforded to the other parts of a solution.
 Focusing only on the ‘happy path’ is not sufficient – the ‘unhappy path’ must also be considered.